 In this guide to backpacking Ecuador, we’ll look at the best time to travel to Ecuador, what to pack, what to wear, must-do adventures, must-visit places, the cost of accommodation, local transport and food, and an idea of a daily budget for Ecuador.
 But first, a short taster of Ecuador…

 EAT!
-Arroz, frijoles, and platanos are synonymous with Latin America and this tropical country is the best place to grab a plate.
+Arroz, frijoles, and plátanos are synonymous with Latin America and this country is the best place to grab a cheap and wholesome plate!

 DRINK!
-Pilsner, the choice of most Ecuadorians, goes down smooth every time.
+Pilsner, the beer of choice of most Ecuadorians, goes down smooth every time.

 LISTEN!
 To “Las Corazas” one of the most famous mestizo musical groups from Ecuador.